 - Chapter 13: Paul calls for self-exam; ends with encouragement.

-Paul’s letter to the Corinthians is personal and includes encouragement and correction.
-It addresses comfort in suffering, reconciliation, and leadership challenges while defending his ministry.
-He emphasizes faith, humility, and unity in the church, reminding readers of God’s love.
-This letter urges believers to live with integrity.
+Paul’s letter to the Corinthians is personal, providing encouragement and correction.
+It talks about comfort in suffering, reconciliation, and leadership issues while defending his ministry.
+He highlights faith, humility, and unity in the church, reminding readers of God’s love.
+The letter encourages believers to live with integrity.
 They should depend on God’s grace.
-They also should support one another in their walk with Christ.
+They are also urged to support each other in their walk with Christ.

 2 Corinthians ~ Chapters 1 to 13